Jungmädelbund: Recruitment and organisation

 on the geographical location she lived at.
 In order to become an official member, she had to now attend preparatory service which consisted of her participation of one Jungmädel meeting, one sports afternoon which was to include a test of her courage, and a lecture about the tasks of the Jungmädel.

 After she fulfilled these requirements, a ceremony was held to introduce new members into the rank of the Jungmädel on 20 April, Hitler's birthday.
 During the ceremony, new members were sworn in, presented with a membership certificate, and personally welcomed by their group leaders.

 In order to become a "full" member, however, each girl had to pass the Jungmädel Challenge (Jungmädelprobe), which consisted of participation in a one-day trip with the group, and a number of sports requirements.
 Girls had six months to meet all the requirements of the Jungmädel Challenge and, on October 2nd of each year, those who passed became full members in another ceremony in which they were officially presented with the right to wear the black neckerchief and brown leather knot.

 A girl was then a full member of the Jungmädel and remained in the group until the age of 14, at which point she transferred into the League of German Girls (also known as the BDM, or Bund Deutscher Mädel).

 Training and activities

 Members of the Jungmadelbund participate in a parade promoting the idea that Germany's borderlands needed protection from foreign cultural influence (1933).

 Members took part in athletics and sport along with receiving lessons in home economics.
 They also took part in charity collections.
 Along with their practical activities, groups also held weekly evening meetings where explicit instruction in Nazi ideology took place.
-Contemporary records suggest that ten- to fourteen-year-old girls learned about topics such as German fantasy stories, famous figures from German history and various individuals and groups involved in the Nazi Party.
+Contemporary records suggest that ten- to fourteen-year-old girls learned about topics such as German sagas, fairy tales, and epics, famous figures from German history and various individuals and groups involved in the Nazi Party.